The Comedy World Mourned The Shocking Loss Of Kevin Barnett

 Barnett previously was a series regular on MTV2’s Guy Code, a writer for Comedy Central’s Broad City, Fox’s Unhitched, The Eric Andre Show Show (Adult Swim) and the animated Lucas Bros Moving Co.
 (Fox).
 He also co-wrote the 2011 feature Hall Pass and made appearances on Adam Devine’s House Party as well as in Funny As Hell (HBO) and Top Five (written and directed by Chris Rock).

-Barnett was also the co-host of the popular podcast Roundtable and a frequent guest on Last Podcast on the Left whose host, Kevin Bissel, posted this note on Twitter earlier this afternoon.
+Barnett was also the co-host of the popular podcast Roundtable of Gentleman and a frequent guest on Last Podcast on the Left whose host, Ben Kissel, posted this note on Twitter earlier this afternoon.

 News of Barnett’s sudden death sent shockwaves through the comedy scene.
 Comedy Central’s official Twitter account posted an in memoriam to Barnett on Tuesday shortly after news broke.